KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 ## **Foundry Commands**

 - ### `forge test`
-  - `--match-test` for specifying a test function. `-m` is deprecated.
+  - `--match-test` for specifying a test function. `-m` is deprecated
-  - `--match-path` for specifying the path of the test contract.
+  - `--match-path` for specifying the path of the test contract
-  - `--fork-url` for forking any network.
+  - `--fork-url` for forking any network
-  - `--gas-report` for gas report.
+  - `--gas-report` for gas report
+  - `--debug` for inline opcode debugger

 - ### `forge snapshot`
   - Creates a file (`.gas-snapshot`) with the gas costs of the test